Ah, the simple guitar pick. No, not really!

-Incidentally, if you’re a beginner, make sure you learn how to hold the pick correctly.
-If you’re doing that bit wrong, it won’t matter which you choose, they’ll all sound terrible!
+Note: if you’re a beginner, make sure you learn how to hold the pick correctly.
+If you’re doing that bit wrong it won’t matter which you choose, none of them will sound good.

 Table of Contents

-In the beginning, the first guitar picks were made from natural materials like bone, tortoiseshell, wood, stone, and even amber, as plastic wasn’t invented at this point.
+The first guitar picks were made from natural materials like bone, tortoise shell, wood, stone, and even amber, as plastic picks didn’t arrive till some time later.

-But now we have mass-produced plastic and composite replacements that work just as well.
+But now we have mass-produced plastic picks and composite replacements that work just as well.

 So, how do we decide what’s best to use?

 Well, there are a few things you should consider before you start using a specific sort of plectrum.
 For example, density affects how flexible your pick will be and how much response you get from your strings.